KBP Instrument Design Bureau: Post-war years

 Activities of the company were restored under the supervision of engineer-gunsmith Igor Dimitriev during the post-war years.
 KBP designed the PM, APS pistols, the AM-23 cannon, the 23-mm anti-aircraft cannon 2A7 for the Shilka system, the ZU-23 AAA alongside its dual 2A14 cannons in the 1940s and the 1950s.

 The enterprise began designing guided weapons and high-precision missiles in the 1960s.
 The Kornet-E AT missile, the Krasnopol M-2 guided-missile system, the Tunguska and the Pantsir-S1 anti-aircraft cannon-missile systems, in addition to the Kashtan CIWS were designed in this period.

 Post-Soviet years

 KBP was heavily struck by the drastic reduction in state defence order and the financing of military R&D after 1991.
 Russia's debt to the KBP reached 20 billion rubles in 1994.
 Under such conditions the bureau's survival was only possible through the means of export.
 KBP requested the government of Russia to provide independent military and technical cooperation with foreign countries, and was confirmed and subsequently expanded by an order of the Russian president in 2000.
 A total of more than 160 designs were made by the KBP up until 1 October, 2012, the 85th anniversary of the founding of the enterprise.
 By this time the enterprise has integrated over 6500 inventors.

-The company was included in the sanction list by the USA in June 2014.